 Making an offer to purchase

-Many people find the idea of making an offer on a property to be elusive—a mystery that can be quite intimidating.
 This is an overview of the offer procedure that REALTORS® use as a standard of business.

 - Inclusions and Exclusions: Appliances and certain fixtures or decorative items such as window coverings or mirrors may be requested or offered.

 - Closing or Possession Date: Generally, this is the day both the title of the property is legally transferred, and the transaction of funds is finalized.
-In British Columbia, the Possession Date is legally one to three days after closing
+In British Columbia, the Possession Date is legally one to three days after closing.

 When it comes time to make an offer on a home, we will guide you and provide current market information.
 Here are some of the steps we follow during this process:

 - We’ll communicate your intent to buy to the seller on your behalf and negotiate changes to the offer.
 When there is an offer on the table, we are working full-time on your behalf.

 - There may be more than one offer on a property coming in at the same time—don’t panic—we’ll happily guide you through the process and advise you when it’s time to increase an offer or walk away.

 The seller may accept your offer, reject it, or submit a counter-offer.
 The counter-offer may be in reference to the price, the closing date, or any number of variables.
-The offers can go back and forth until both parties have agreed or one of you ends the negotiations.
+The offers can go back and forth until both parties have agreed or one of you ends the negotiation.

 Communicating and negotiating price on a home can be a nerve-racking time for buyers.
 Here at Rockies West Realty, we know this, and work hard to ensure the process is as streamlined as possible.
 And when it’s all over, you’ll be a homeowner—congratulations!